coder/coder/docs/admin/provisioners.md

 As you add more (template) admins in Coder, there is an increased risk of malicious code being added into templates.
 Isolated provisioners can prevent template admins from running code directly against the Coder server, database, or host machine.

-Additionally, you can configure provisioner environments to access cloud secrets that the Coder server does not necessarily have access to.
+Additionally, you can configure provisioner environments to access cloud secrets that you would like to conceal from the Coder server.

 ### Extensibility

-Instead of exposing a full API and secrets to the Coder server (e.g. Kubernetes, Docker, VMware), provisioners can run in each environment.
+Instead of exposing an entire API and secrets (e.g. Kubernetes, Docker, VMware) to the Coder server, you can run provisioners in each environment.
 See [Provider authentication](../templates/authentication.md) for more details.

 ### Scalability

-Reduce load from the Coder server and reduce queue times and build times for users.
+External provisioners can reduce load and build queue times from the Coder server.
 See [Scaling Coder](./scale.md#concurrent-workspace-builds) for more details.

 ## Run an external provisioner